marick/lens2/mostly_words/rationale.md

 structure.
 An element in the list can be any function that has this interface:

       fn
-        :get, container, getting_descender ->
+        :get, container, continuation ->
            ...
-        :get_and_update, container, getting_and_updating_descender ->
+        :get_and_update, container, get_and_update_function ->
            ...
       end

 So you could write functions that obey that interface and descend just fine into MapSets.
-One way to look at lenses is to save you the trouble of writing such functions:
+One way to look at lenses is that save you the trouble of writing such functions:

 1. You can just use `Lens.MapSet.all` instead of writing it yourself.